official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

 115. The FCO’s briefing for Mr Cook’s meeting with Mr Hubert Vedrine, the French Foreign Minister, at the Summit stated that Mr Vedrine was openly hostile to sanctions, which he had described as “cruel and ineffective”, and that he regarded the NFZs
-as “useless”.65
+as “useless”.[^65]
-116. In their meeting, Mr Cook encouraged Mr Vedrine to work with the US and the UK on Iraq.66
+116. In their meeting, Mr Cook encouraged Mr Vedrine to work with the US and the UK on Iraq.[^66]

-62 Telegram 135 Washington to FCO London, 7 February 2001, ‘Meeting with Vice President Cheney,
+[^62]: Telegram 135 Washington to FCO London, 7 February 2001, ‘Meeting with Vice President Cheney,
 6 February’.
-63 Cabinet Conclusions, 8 February 2001.
+[^63]: Cabinet Conclusions, 8 February 2001.
-64 Letter Sedwill to Sawers, 8 February 2001, ‘UK/French Summit, Cahors: Iraq’.
+[^64]: Letter Sedwill to Sawers, 8 February 2001, ‘UK/French Summit, Cahors: Iraq’.
-65 Minute FCO [junior official] to PS [FCO], 8 February 2001, ‘Iraq: UK/French Summit: Briefing for Secretary of State’ attaching Briefing, [undated], ‘Iraq: UK/French Summit: Briefing for Secretary of State:
+[^65]: Minute FCO [junior official] to PS [FCO], 8 February 2001, ‘Iraq: UK/French Summit: Briefing for 9 February’.
-9 February’.
-66 Telegram 036 FCO London to Paris, 9 February 2001, ‘Foreign Secretary’s Tete-a-Tete with French Foreign Minister, 9 February’.
+[^66]: Telegram 036 FCO London to Paris, 9 February 2001, ‘Foreign Secretary’s Tete-a-Tete with French

 211

 117. Mr Cook subsequently told Secretary Powell that he had suggested to Mr Vedrine
-that: “The aim should be to establish a common front between the Iraqi people and the West against Saddam.”67
+that: “The aim should be to establish a common front between the Iraqi people and the West against Saddam.”[^67]

 # Review of the No-Fly Zones (NFZs)
 118. Section 1.1 addresses the legal basis advanced by the UK for the creation and